 And now, for this trip, bring your Alp Wundersocks, a hat and a scarf and you are set for this adventure.
 Keeping your feet warm will make such a difference in your comfort.

-MM Socks were designed by Sport Mayrl, a family-owned business in the South Tyrol region of the Italian Alps.
+Wundersocks were designed by Sport Mayrl, a family-owned business in the South Tyrol region of the Italian Alps.
 Located in the heart of the Alps, where you’ll find both locals and outdoor experts, we spent 30 years looking into this area.
-Based on our experience, numerous tests and trials, we developed these socks, which truly live up to their name – "WunderSocks".
+Based on our experience, numerous tests and trials, we developed these socks, which truly live up to their name – "Wundersocks".
 See our Socks Collection